Stephen Milne: Allegations of sexual misconduct

 In 2004, allegations of rape were made against Milne.
 The incident is alleged to have taken place on 14 March 2004 at teammate Leigh Montagna's home after celebrations for St Kilda's family day.
 It was alleged that a 19-year-old woman was raped in a bedroom of Montagna's home just after midnight.
 An investigation by the Sexual Crimes Squad of the Victorian Police force followed, which was led by Senior Detective Scott Gladman.
 The investigation concluded, and no charges were laid against Milne or Montagna.

 On 18 June 2013, Milne was charged with four counts of rape over the 2004 incident.
 The decision to charge Milne followed extensive review of the initial investigation.
 On 5 July 2013, in a hearing at the Melbourne Magistrates' Court, Milne was not required to enter a plea and was bailed to return to the court on 13 September 2013.

 On 13 September 2013, a committal hearing was set for at least three days, starting 12 November 2013.

 On 15 November 2013, he was committed to stand trial on three counts of rape.
 Magistrate Peter Reardon found there was enough evidence to send the matter to the County Court for trial.

-On 14 November 2014, Milne avoided a conviction for indecently assaulting a 19-year-old woman more than a decade ago.
-Milne pleaded guilty earlier this month to a single charge of indecent assault, over an incident at the home of former St Kilda teammate Leigh Montagna in March 2004.
-The 34-year-old had been facing a trial in the Victorian County Court on three charges of rape, but those charges were withdrawn earlier this month.
+On 14 November 2014, Milne avoided a conviction for indecently assaulting a 19-year-old woman more than a decade previously.
+Milne pleaded guilty earlier in the month to a single charge of indecent assault, over an incident at the home of former St Kilda teammate Leigh Montagna in March 2004.
+The 34-year-old had been facing a trial in the Victorian County Court on three charges of rape, but those charges were withdrawn earlier in the month.
 At his plea hearing, the court heard Milne and another woman, and Montagna and the victim, had consensual sex in separate rooms, before Milne and the other woman went to Montagna's room.
 The two couples then engaged in more "sexual activity" before Milne attempted to have sex with the victim.
 The court heard the woman could not see in the darkness and believed Milne was Montagna.
 Judge Michael Bourke found Milne's offending was "out of character" and ordered him to pay a fine of $15,000.

+The scandal continues to haunt Milne decades after the original incident.
+He was dropped from the 2026 edition of the E. J. Whitten Legends Game (despite playing the year before) after public backlash spearheaded by the Australian Femicide Watch.